-Self-esteem is self-respect; and what is the value in self-respect?
+Self-esteem is self-respect.
+What is the value in self-respect and why improve self-esteem?
 Well, if you do not respect you, how can you expect others to respect you? having respect means having a deep adoration and holding someone or something in high regard.
 When people talk about having a low self-esteem, they are essentially saying that they do not hold themselves in high regard.

 The question for that person then becomes: “who told you that you are less than?”.
 The biggest lie that you were ever told was that you are purposeless.
-At some point in our lives we all come across that person or persons who’s only mission in life is to sow a bad seed in us.
+At some point in your life you may come across that person or persons who’s only mission in life is to sow a bad seed in you.

-This person will tell you that you cannot accomplish something, or they will undermine your talents, or they might even plot against you. depending on when you come across these bad actors in your life (and if you have not yet, you will) their influence can have a profoundly negative impact.
+This person will tell you that you cannot accomplish something.
+Or they will undermine your talents.
+They might even plot against you.
+Depending on when you come across these bad actors in your life their influence can have a profoundly negative impact.

-As these bad seeds take root in your mind, you begin to perpetuate those lies that you were told.
+As these bad seeds take root in your mind, you begin to perpetuate those lies you were told.
 Then all of a sudden, your confirmation bias kicks in and now your environment begins to reverberate those negative sentiments.
-This is where depression can start to settle in because now not only do you have an unfavorable thought about yourself floating in your head; but also, everything around you is saying that renegade thought is true.
+This is where depression can start to settle in.
+Now, not only do you have an unfavorable thought about yourself floating in your head, but also, everything around you is saying that renegade thought is true.